drashland/drash/tengine/README.md

 ### `views_path`

 This config is optional.
-If you are using the default template engine that comes with Tengine (known as Drake), then this config is required.
+If you are using the default template engine that comes with Tengine (known as Jae), then this config is required.
 Otherwise, leave this config out if you are using a different template engine.
-This config tells Drake where your HTML files are located.
+This config tells Jae where your HTML files are located.

 _Note: This config value SHOULD NOT have a trailing slash._